Antenna types: Categorizing antennas and organization of article sections

 "Straight-wire" or "straight-line" antennas are on rare occasions called "electric antennas", since they exclusively couple to the electric part of the electromagnetic radio waves that they emit and absorb.

-The term "linear" used to describe the typical shape of the antennas is not strict: End-sections of a so-called "linear" antenna that are far from its center can be bent away from a straight line with only slight or unnoticeable loss in performance.
+(Note: The term "linear" used to describe the typical shape of the antennas is not strict: End-sections of a so-called "linear" antenna that are far from its center can be bent away from a straight line with only slight or unnoticeable loss in performance.)